WilliamN40/sea-salon/README.md

 ```
 The project should now be running at http://localhost:3000.

-### Environment Variables
-- POSTGRES_URL: The connection string for your PostgreSQL database.
-- POSTGRES_PRISMA_URL: The Prisma connection string for your PostgreSQL database.
-- POSTGRES_URL_NO_SSL: The connection string for your PostgreSQL database without SSL.
-- POSTGRES_URL_NON_POOLING: The non-pooling connection string for your PostgreSQL database.
-- POSTGRES_USER: The PostgreSQL user (default: "default").
-- POSTGRES_HOST: The PostgreSQL host.
-- POSTGRES_PASSWORD: The PostgreSQL password.
-- POSTGRES_DATABASE: The PostgreSQL database (default: "verceldb").
-- NEXTAUTH_URL: The URL of your NextAuth instance.
-- NEXTAUTH_SECRET: The secret for NextAuth.

 ### Database
 This project uses Prisma as the ORM and PostgreSQL as the database.
-Prisma makes it easy to interact with your database and provides type safety.

 #### Prisma Schema
 The Prisma schema is defined in prisma/schema.prisma.
 You can update the schema and run migrations as needed.